BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 </div>

-User should also be able to easily switch between map view and list view.
+Users often prefer to search for datasets using a map interface.
+If such functionality is available, it should be easily discoverable and well integrated with regular searching and filtering methods - users should be able to easily switch between map view and list view on the *[search results page](search-and-results)*.

 <div class="image-container">